raph84/Gnu-RL/README.md

 # Run the Docker image
 docker run -it -p 8888:8888 -v gnurl:/Gnu-RL gnurl:latest /bin/bash

+# or

+docker run -it -p 5678:5678 -p 8888:8888 -p 22:22 -v Gym-Eplus-Fs2:/Gym-Eplus -v Gnu-RL-Fs:/Gnu-RL -v Gnu-RL-vscode-fs:/root/.vscode-server gnurl:latest /bin/bash
 ```

 The running container contains **Jupyter Lab**.
-Start it from the container command line and you will be able from your browser.
+Start it from the container command line and you will be able to access it from your browser.

 ```
 # Start Jupyter Lab
+source /virt_env/bin/activate
 jupyter lab --ip 0.0.0.0 --no-browser --port=8888 --allow-root --NotebookApp.token='' --NotebookApp.password='' &
 ```